- Ticagrelor oral tablet is available as a generic drug and as a brand-name drug. Brand name: Brilinta.

 Your doctor should monitor certain health issues.
 This can help make sure you stay safe while you take this drug.
 These issues include your:

-- Kidney function.
-Your doctor may do blood tests to check how well your kidneys are working.
-If your kidneys aren’t working well, your doctor may decide to lower your dosage of this drug.
+- Liver function.
+Your doctor may do blood tests to check how well your liver is working.
+If your liver isn’t working well, your doctor may decide to monitor you closely or not give you this drug at all.

 - Uric acid level.
 This drug could increase the amount of uric acid in your body.
 Your doctor may do a blood test to check your uric acid level.
 If your uric acid level gets too high, you may be at greater risk for developing gout.